intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ### Simplifications for the MVP version

 - The main entity is automatically created and owns the global domain.
-The name is set to "MAIN ENTITY", and can be changed.
+The name is set to "Main", and can be changed.
 - Other entities own no domain.
 - Solutions are automatically provided to the main entity.
 - The change in applied control is not retained.
 - implementation_group_selector is not retained.
+- ebios-RM parameters are not retained.